Somerset Quarry

 Community updates

-Earth Resources Regulator is committed to keeping the local community updated on the actions it is taking at Somerset Quarry.
+The Earth Resources Regulator is committed to keeping the local community informed about regulatory compliance activities at Somerset Quarry.

-If you would like to be invited to future information sessions and receive email updates on Somerset Quarry, please email errfeedback@deeca.vic.gov.au.
+If you would like to be invited to a future information session and receive email updates on Somerset Quarry, please email errfeedback@deeca.vic.gov.au.

 Earth Resources Regulator

 Earth Resources Regulator regulates activities within the boundary of the work authority.
-See Resource Licenses Near Me for the exact site boundary.
+See Resource licences near me for the exact site boundary.
 If you have a concern regarding quarrying activity, in the first instance email errfeedback@deeca.vic.gov.au.

 For urgent out of hours reporting, the Compliance Duty Officer can be contacted on 0419 597 010.

-EPA prevent harm to human health from pollution and waste.
+EPA prevents harm to human health from pollution and waste.
 Issues EPA are monitoring include:

 • dust and other discharge from the site